-I sat down with Mark Jordan, Director of Digital Projects, Brand Strategy & Communications at SickKids Foundation to learn more about how their organization uses technology to enhance their communications efforts.
+The PostBeyond team sat down with Mark Jordan, Director of Digital Projects, Brand Strategy & Communications at SickKids Foundation to learn more about how their organization uses technology to enhance their communications efforts.

 A hybrid thinker, Mark brings years of experience in digital marketing and brand strategy to SickKids.
 Working in both an agency and corporate setting prior to the foundation, he’s seen the evolution of digital marketing from many different angles.

-I tend to agree.
 We’re past the age of having a branded Facebook page for the sake of being trendy.
 And similarly, we’re past the age of having a corporate intranet to seem “approachable” to employees.
 Digital is a channel, but not THE channel, as Mark said.
 Both internal and external communications exist to identify and solve problems, and we can’t lose sight of that.

 So, what does this mean for the workplace?
 We know that many enterprises have broken internal communications systems, but with a mission as important as SickKids’, strong communications is of paramount importance.

-I asked Mark for his thoughts around the future of work and the role that technology plays in communications.
+We asked Mark for his thoughts around the future of work and the role that technology plays in communications.
 He offered some fantastic insight as to how one of Canada’s largest charitable organizations infuses technology into their internal communications processes to spread their message externally.

 MH: What are some of the biggest communications challenges facing the workplace in 2016?